OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-11.md

 ## 2 Chronicles 11:16

-Those from all the tribes of Israel who set their hearts on seeking the Lord God of Israel followed them to Jerusalem, to sacrifice to the Lord God of their fathers.
+Those from all the tribes of Israel who were devoted to seeking the Lord God of Israel followed them to Jerusalem, to offer sacrifices to the Lord God of their ancestors.

 ---

 ## 2 Chronicles 11:17

-They strengthened the kingdom of Judah and supported Rehoboam the son of Solomon for three years, for they walked in the way of David and Solomon for three years.
+They fortified the kingdom of Judah and supported Rehoboam, the son of Solomon, for three years, as they followed the ways of David and Solomon during that time.

 ---

 ## 2 Chronicles 11:18

-Then Rehoboam took as a wife Mahalath the daughter of Jerimoth the son of David, and of Abihail the daughter of Eliab the son of Jesse.
+Rehoboam married Mahalath, the daughter of Jerimoth, son of David, and Abihail, daughter of Eliab, son of Jesse.

 ---